Skip to main content ↓

 12. Allow for multi-channel returns

 Even though multi-channel returns can create an inventory nightmare, offering them can be a great way to encourage sales.
-After all, who wants to go to the trouble of ordering an online-only product if they’ll have to pay for return shipping if it doesn’t fit?
 If they wish to return an item manually, pave the way for it.

 13. Reward customer loyalty

 Loyal customers should receive some incentive to keep choosing your business over and over.
-The restaurant chain Boloco has an excellent customer loyalty program where it rewards customers for every $50 spent.
-Customers can easily keep track of the reward status because the measure is in dollars rather than points.
+Consider a customer loyalty program where you reward customers for spending milestones.

 14. Design programs for frequent buyers

-Having special membership programs available for recurrent customers can work wonders in improving LTV, and the best example for this is Amazon Prime.
-Here, customers can expect free delivery within two days and unlimited product access for a yearly fee of $99.
-While the upfront cost might seem a bit steep, frequent buyers ultimately save more than this on shipping costs throughout the year.
+Having special membership programs available for recurrent customers can work wonders in improving LTV.
+Customers can expect benefits like free delivery and unlimited product access for a yearly fee.

 15. Get customers to register